 Another way to show your product is to place it against something that can show its scale.
 For instance, a

 Demonstrate the Product in Action

 There is nothing better than new, unusual product presentation to help differentiate your products and store from competitors.
-Take photos with unusual camera angles, use the environment around you, or look for a unique moments to showcase your products.
+Take photos with unusual camera angles, use the environment around you, or look for a unique moment to showcase your products.

 Olga found herself one day at home, surrounded by her bracelets and pendants, when suddenly her cat jumped on her lap.
-It was the perfect moment to experiment with photography, so she grabbed a few of her products, placed them on her cat, and snapped a few unique photos that she used to help promote her products!
+It was the perfect moment to experiment with product photography, so she grabbed a few of her items, placed them on her cat, and snapped a few unique photos that she used to help promote her products!